supabase/stripe-sync-engine/README.md

 ## Usage

-- Update your Stripe account with all valid webhooks and get the webhook secret
+- Update STRIPE_WEBHOOK_URL with publicly available url of your webhook endpoint.
 - `mv .env.sample .env` and then rename all the variables
 - Make sure the database URL has search_path `stripe`. eg: `DATABASE_URL=postgres://postgres:postgres@hostname:5432/postgres?sslmode=disable&search_path=stripe`
 - Run `dbmate up`
 - Deploy the [docker image](https://hub.docker.com/r/supabase/stripe-sync-engine) to your favourite hosting service and expose port `8080`
 - Point your Stripe webooks to your deployed app.

 ## Future ideas

 - Expose a "sync" endpoint for each table which will manually fetch and sync from Stripe.